krupkat/krupkat.cz/index.md

 ### Technologies I like to use

-C++, CUDA, OpenCV, Python, Jupyter, gRPC, GIT
+C++, CUDA, SYCL, OpenCV, Python, Nix, GIT

 ---